stoyicker/test-accessors/README.md

   }
 }
 dependencies {
     // 1.
-Add the annotations to the sourceset you want them in compileOnly "com.github.stoyicker.test-accessors:annotations:<version>"
+Add the annotation
+    implementation "com.github.stoyicker.test-accessors:annotations:<version>"
     // 2.
 Add the processor you want
-    // If on Java..
+    // If on Java
     apt "com.github.stoyicker.test-accessors:processor-java:<version>"
-    // or, if on Kotlin
+    // If on Kotlin
     kapt "com.github.stoyicker.test-accessors:processor-kotlin:<version>"
     // In the case of mixed projects, you'll be able to use the generated code from both Kotlin and Java just fine,
     // so choose whichever one you like the most